Emigration to New Zealand for Ukrainians: how to move in 2026

 How to obtain New Zealand citizenship?

-New Zealand law provides for several ways to acquire citizenship.
-Children born in the country, as well as those whose parents have New Zealand citizenship or permanent resident status, become citizens automatically.
+New Zealand law provides for several paths to citizenship.
+Children whose parents are New Zealand citizens automatically become citizens.

 The most common way to obtain citizenship is through naturalisation after 5 years of residence in the country.
 In this case, it is important to stay in New Zealand for at least 8 months every year.
 The candidate must demonstrate a basic command of English, a clear vision of their future in the country, and the absence of serious offences.